 EXAMINATIONS.
 Students are expected to take all tests, quizzes, and exams as scheduled.
 In the case where a test must be missed because of legitimate travel or other activities, a student should notify the instructor no later than one week ahead of time and request an alternate time to take the test.
-In the case of illness or other emergency preventing a student from taking a test as scheduled, the student should notify the instructor as soon as possible, and the instructor will make a reasonable accomodation for the student.
-Theinstructor is under no obligation to give any credit to students for tests to which they fail to show up without prior arrangement or notification in non-emergency situations.
-The final exam is Wednesday, Dec 13, at 10:30am.
-I do not allow students to take finals early (which is also the college's policy), so make appropriate travel arrangements.
+In the case of illness or other emergency preventing a student from taking a test as scheduled, the student should notify the instructor as soon as possible, and the instructor will make a reasonable accommodation for the student.
+The instructor is under no obligation to give any credit to students for tests to which they fail to show up without prior arrangement or notification in non-emergency situations.
+The final exam is Thursday, Dec 20, at 10:30pm.
+Students are not allowed to take the final exam at a different time (except for urgent reasons, approved by the department chair, as per the college's policy), so make appropriate travel arrangements.